harshita-chaudhary/smoking_detection/README.md

 ## How to run the model to test the samples

-The features have been extracted using CNN and saved in data/sequences directory in the .npy format.
-These are corresponding to the five videos uploaded on Youtube - 3 smoking, 2 non-smoking

-The following steps were followed to extract the features:
-1. Move the test videos to data/test directory.
-1. Run data/2_extract_file.py : This extracts frames from all the files in the data/train and data/test directories, stores them in the same directory and creates a csv file with the names of the files and number of frame present in the video.
-Sample entries in the csv file: test,non_smoking,ChikiMovie_ride_horse_f_cm_np1_fr_med_1,290 test,smoking,nice_smoking_girl_smoke_h_nm_np1_le_med_0,155
-1. Extract features for each video using InceptionV3 by running extract_features_full.py.
-This stores the features in data/sequences directory.
+Testing one video:

+python test.py --video_name [video_name]

+Output:
+•	timeLabel.json: JSON file containing the time in seconds vs probability of smoking action
+•	timeLabel.jpg: Image showing action label.
+0-non-smoking, 1-smoking
+•	[video_name].avi: Video overlaid with label and probability of each frame

+Testing multiple videos:

+Testing multiple videos:
+1. Place the videos to be tested in data/check folder under smoking and non-smoking directories.
+This is done to ensure that we remember which class the testing video belongs to.

+2. Set the model weights in ‘validate_rnn_modified.py’ file to point to the corresponding saved model in data/checkpoints directory.

-1. Run validate_rnn_modified.py to classify the videos using the LSTM model.
+3. Run ‘validate_rnn_modified.py’ to classify the videos using the LSTM model.
 This generates a plot for each video with x-axis as the frame number and y-axis as the corresponding generated label.
-Since the videos used for testing are clipped videos and contain smoking or non-smoking action in entirity, the graph shows a straight line at either 0 or 1.
+Since the videos used for testing are clipped videos and contain smoking or non-smoking action in entirety, the graph shows a straight line at either 0 or 1.
 1 denotes smoking and 0 denotes non-smoking.

-To run the model on the 5 sample videos provided in Youtube (https://www.youtube.com/playlist?list=PLFrrF91jLrRZhb-3Dcq8wIwYgWP-t0pFG), just run `python validate_rnn_modified.py`.

 ## Requirements